DelroyGayle/Biblia-Posters-PP5/README.md

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/908fe052-4dbf-4bc0-989b-f37538f3e300)

-* The *Select Image* is present to select an image from the user's computer
+* The *Select Image* is included in order for the user to select an image from their computer
 * So, this example shows a poster with an image

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/8a86e9f3-7e33-43ed-97d0-2929d6c2e4c8)

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/a0080893-fb88-4538-bb94-94518c385fb3)

-* From this point onwards, new posters can be view, sorted, purchased just like any other posters
+* From this point onwards, new posters can be view, sorted, purchased, just like any other posters

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/96259fd1-b3f4-456b-b053-a1a161bac58c)

 ### Edit a Poster

-The **Admin Site User** has the option to **Poster - Edit | Delete**
+The **Admin Site User** has the option to **Poster - Edit | Delete** from a *Poster Details* page

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/9c3567df-08e0-4a57-9b33-b85a7daa7882)

 * When the user clicks the *Edit* option, a message would be displayed to inform the user, the title of the poster that the user is currently editing
 * The form with the current Poster details is shown
-* If the poster has an image a clickbox is displayed giving the user the option to remove the image from the poster
+* If the poster has an image, a clickbox is displayed giving the user the option to *Remove* the image from the poster
 * The user also has the *Select Image* option
 * The same validation is performed on both the Price and Rating fields